fpereiro/astack/README.md

 The `aFunction` is a normal function (usually asynchronous, but not necessarily) that adheres to the following conventions:

 1. Receives an `aStack` as its first element.
-2. Whatever its execution path, as the last thing it does, the function calls either `aCall` or `aReturn` exactly once, passing the aStack to either of them.
+2. Whatever its execution path, as the last thing it does, the function calls either `aCall`, `aReturn` or some other `aFunction` exactly once, passing the aStack to either of them.
-3. aCall or aReturn are called exactly once (at the end of each execution path) and not before.
+3. The callback function is called exactly once (at the end of each execution path) and not before.

 `aCall` and `aReturn` are two functions; I'll get to them in a minute.
-For now, you just need to understand that these conventions are exactly the same than those of Javascript callbacks, with the following differences:

-1. You pass the `aStack` as the first argument, instead of the callback as the last argument.
+For now, you just need to understand that these conventions are exactly the same than those of Javascript callbacks, except that you pass the `aStack` as the first argument, instead of the callback as the last one.
-2. You invoke the next function in the sequence indirectly through `aCall` and `aReturn`, instead of just invoking the callback.

 To sum up, the elements of aStack are:

 1. `aStep`: an array that contains as first element an `aFunction`.
 2. `aPath`: an array of zero or more `aStep`s.
 3. `aStack`: an object containing an `aPath` and `last`.
-4. `aFunction`: a function that ends up with a call to `aCall` or `aReturn`.
+4. `aFunction`: a function that ends up with a call to `aCall` or `aReturn` (or to another `aFunction`).

 ## `aCall` and `aReturn`